luna/luna-book/visual_representation.md

 ### Searching

-######
+###### The current scope
-The default behavior of the Explorer is to search for functions and modules.
+The default behavior of the Explorer is to lookup for available components.
+More precisely, the Explorer searches for constructors, functions and modules accessible within the scope.
+You will learn more about these constructions in the following chapters.

+  You do not need to know what these things mean, it's ok for now to remember  and modules.
 In order to guide the Explorer that you are looking for a module, start your search with a capital letter.
 See the [Luna naming convention](dummy.md) for more details.